-The Charity also acts as property trustees for 1,060 churches and charity organisations.
+The Charity also acts as property trustees for 1,042 churches and charity organisations.
 Arrangements are made for the safe custody of deeds and documents, with each set stored in a labelled packet, and included in an index system.
 For all financial accounts a separate account is kept for each beneficial owner and a spreadsheet is maintained of the beneficial owner of each account.
-A project to digitalise key church property deeds was started in 2017 and is expected to be completed during 2019.
+A project to digitalise key church property deeds was started in 2017 and was approximately 94% completed by the end of 2019.
+The project is expected to complete in the first quarter of 2020.

-The names of the churches and other charities for whom the Corporation acts as a Custodian Trustee are available at www.baptist.org.uk/custodianlist2019.
+The names of the churches and other charities for whom the Corporation acts as a Custodian Trustee are available at www.baptist.org.uk/custodianlist2020.
 The organisations are all Baptist organisations and therefore have objects that are compatible with the charitable objects of the Corporation.